jnguyen4103/CSE-3902-Project/README.md

 # Group Ocarina
 ## This is a group project completed for CSE 3902 project course, during the process, each sprite project is making effort towards the complete game. <br />Our group members are: Xueying Liang, Nicholas Negrete, Grant Gabel, Youssef Moosa, John Nguyen and Stephen Hogg.

+## ATTENTION: We are planning on doing a resubmission on Monday after Spring break that will include using the FXCop Analyzers and refactoring of Collisions.

 ## Sprint #3 <br />
    ###### Program Controls: <br />